 Step 2 – Adding The Rest of the Ingredients

 After about 30 minutes, your mixture will look a little weird and bubbly.
 Add the remaining flour (4 cups), beer and salt.

-When picking out a beer, I try and pick one that’s pretty dark and already kind of smells like bread or hops.
+When picking out a beer, I try to pick a dark beer that already kind of smells like bread or hops.
 I think they give the bread a lot of flavor and also help it to rise a lot better than the lighter beers.
-Truth be told, I don’t think I have ever tried this recipe with a light beer.
-If you try it, let me know how it turns out!
+I have tried this recipe with “chocolate” beer and “coffee” beer.
+Neither of them tasted pleasant and I would not recommend!

-I then mix with a bread mixing attachment on my stand mixture until the result is a thick, sticky dough that pulls away from the sides of the bowl.
-Just like before, you will then cover and let rise, this time for 2 hours, in a nice warm spot.
+Next, mix the ingredients with a bread mixing attachment on your stand mixture until the result is a thick, sticky dough that pulls away from the sides of the bowl.
+You can mix the dough by hand, it will probably take a bit longer.
+Then the dough will have to be covered to let it rise, this time for 2 hours, in a nice warm spot.

 After about 2 hours your dough should be about double the size.
 If for some reason it has not risen like it should, either your location is too cold, or your yeast has gone bad.
 If your yeast has gone bad, it’s not likely to be salvageable.
 If your area is just not warm enough, place in a warm area and wait a bit longer (maybe an hour).
 Check on it here and there until it doubles in size.

-Once your dough has doubled, take out a baking sheet and line with parchment paper or aluminum foil.
-Sprinkle the baking sheet with some cornmeal and then transfer your dough from the mixing bowl to the baking sheet.
+Once your dough has doubled, take out a dutch oven and line it with parchment paper.
+I used a 10″ Lodge dutch oven.
 Make sure to place the dough right in the middle and then sprinkle the top of your bread with a bit of flour.

 Cover your dough one more time and wait for about 30 to 40 minutes, again, in a warm spot.
 It will rise once more.